Michael Jackson videography: Television episodes

+"Stark Raving Dad"

 "Stark Raving Dad" (1991) was the first episode in the third season of The Simpsons.
 Jackson performed the speaking voice of Leon Kompowsky using the pseudonym John Jay Smith.
 The producers of the show were legally prevented from confirming that Jackson guest-starred, although many media sources assumed it was him.
 The episode was written specifically for Jackson, a fan of the show, who had called Matt Groening, the show's creator one night and offered to do a guest spot.
 The offer was accepted and Al Jean and Mike Reiss wrote a script based on an idea pitched by James L. Brooks.
 Groening and co-executive producer Sam Simon also contributed significantly to the writing of the episode.